fangyuan-ksgk/RagAgent/README.md

-# 🤖 Claude Agent
+# 🤖 RAG Agent

-Claude Engineer is an advanced interactive command-line interface (CLI) that harnesses the power of Anthropic's Claude-3.5-Sonnet model to assist with a wide range of software development tasks.
-This tool seamlessly combines the capabilities of a state-of-the-art large language model with practical file system operations, web search functionality, and intelligent code analysis.
+RAG Agent is an interactive command-line interface (CLI) which allow you to chat with your database using Claude-3.5-Sonnet model.

 ## ✨ Features

 - 💬 Interactive chat interface with Claude-3.5-Sonnet
-- 📁 Comprehensive file system operations (create folders, files, read/write files)
-- 🔍 Web search capabilities using Tavily API for up-to-date information
-- 🌈 Enhanced syntax highlighting for code snippets
-- 🏗️ Intelligent project structure creation and management
-- 🧐 Advanced code analysis and improvement suggestions
+- 💬 Adaptive on-request RAG

 ## 🛠️ Installation